Arthios09/LeoRover-SLAM-ROS2/README.md

 ```

 ### Running Foxglove
-1. Due to the way the websocket is set up, we need to export the port to point correctly on the one computer.
+1. Due to the way the websocket is set up, we need to export the port to point correctly on the rover computer.
 Open a terminal:
 ```
 $ source install/setup.bash
 $ ros2 launch foxglove_bridge foxglove_bridge_launch.xml port:=8765